-Those appointed to doctoral positions may be granted a leave of absence and have their employment extended with the equivalent number of hours for other reasons.13
+Those appointed to doctoral positions may be granted a leave of absence and have their employment extended with the equivalent number of hours for other reasons.

 The application for a leave of absence is to include a description of the activities and reason for the request.
-The application shall always be submitted to the head of department who, in consultation with the doctoral student's supervisor, is to make an assessment and then forward the matter to the secretary of the Research Programmes Board.
+The application shall always be submitted to the head of department who, in consultation with the doctoral student's supervisor, is to make an assessment and then forward the matter to the faculty office, where it will be prepared for the dean of third-cycle studies for a decision.